-- Help with ADLs (e.g., bathing, eating, grooming, dressing, toileting, positioning, transferring, and mobility) - Help with IADLs (e.g., shopping, basic home maintenance, help with paying bills, laundry, meal preparation, and performing household tasks integral to personal assistance services) - Caregiver Relief/Respite - Behavioral Redirection
+- Help with ADLs (e.g., bathing, eating, dressing)

+- Help with IADLs (e.g., shopping, basic home maintenance, help with paying bills, laundry, meal preparation)

+- Caregiver Relief/Respite

+- Mobility and transfer support

+- Behavioral Redirection

 Whenever there is a staffing need for personal assistance, the worker must be hired through the FMS or a 245d licensed service.
 Recruitment services may be paid using waiver funds, but staff must be hired through the FMS.